Martin8843/sql-pharmacy-project/README.md

 * The product can be in the form and start with a capital letter:
   Tabletka, Roztwór, Krople, Syrop, Pomadka, Zawiesina, Płyn, Maść, Krem, Pasta, Kapsułka

+Programs PL/SQL:
+* A mechanism for automatically marking the availability status of a product in a pharmacy, depending on the number of packages in stock, i.e. when the quantity: o equal to 0 pcs. then the status "Available on request" o less than or equal to 100 then the status "Low Out" o greater than 100 pcs., but less than or equal to 300 pcs. then the status "Average quantity" o greater than 300 pcs., then the status "Large quantity".
+* The procedure for adding a new item (SKU number) to the list of items.

 ### Features not completed